Yasin-Kaya/cloud-my-projects/Project-05-Capstone-Project-Blog-Page-App-(Django)-on-AWS-Environment/Readme_solution_student.md

     c.
 Port - "PORT"
     d.
 PASSWORD variable must be written on "/src/.env" file not to be exposed with settings file
 ```
-- Please check if this userdata is working or not. to do this create new instance in public subnet and show to students that it is working
+- Please check if this userdata is working or not. to do this create new instance in public subnet and show that it is working

 ## Step 9: Create NAT Instance in Public Subnet
 To launch NAT instance, go to the EC2 console and click the create button.